-Through a collaboration with Apple, Google and Microsoft, APHL is helping to bring COVID-19 exposure notifications to the public health community.
-This effort supports the novel coronavirus response by enabling state and territorial public health agencies to provide COVID-19 exposure notifications to residents who wish to receive them.
+This effort supported the novel coronavirus response by enabling state and territorial public health agencies to provide COVID-19 exposure notifications to residents who wished to receive them.

 How Exposure Notification Works